klonyyy/MCUViewer-docs/documentation/TraceViewer/TraceViewer.md

 During initial setup it is advised to try a digital plot on channel zero to make the setup as simple as possible
 ```

-After downloading the modified firmware please pick the debug probe in the TraceViewer tab `Options->Acquisition` window.
-Close the window and select the core frequency and trace prescaler.
-Start with high prescaler value of ~20 as it largely depends on your debug probe and SWD setup.
-Select only a single channel, for example channel 0 and press the start button.
+After downloading the modified firmware, please select the debug probe in the TraceViewer tab under the `Options->Acquisition` window.
+Close the window, then set the core frequency and trace prescaler.
+Start with a high prescaler value of around 20, as it largely depends on your debug probe and SWD setup.
+Select only a single channel-for example, channel 0-and press the start button.

-In case of any errors make sure to follow the instructions and visit {ref}`FAQTraceViewer`
+In case of any errors please see the {ref}`FAQ`.